 Gillick competency and Fraser guidelines help people who work with children to balance the need to listen to children's wishes with the responsibility to keep them safe.
 When practitioners are trying to decide whether a child is mature enough to make decisions about things that affect them, they often talk about whether the child is 'Gillick competent' or whether they meet the 'Fraser guidelines'.
 Although the two terms are frequently used together and originate from the same legal case, there are distinct differences between them but often refer to children in relation to health issues?
-MSPCC Gillick Competent Frasier Guidelines the structure of grooming by their abuser means they do not understand the power differential, and they will often side with their abuser (coerced abused consent) they believe that their own and or families survival depends on them and therefore they are exploited for money, food, drugs and or accommodation (survival abused consent) normalising violent non - consenting sex (given access to pornography, sexting, music lyrics, gang culture, peer pressure) other young people sometimes groom others to get out of being abused or assaulted themselves (abused normalised consent).
+NSPCC Gillick Competent Frasier Guidelines

-In relation to children who are exploited consideration should be given to if a child is consenting but professionals unconsciously normalise the abuse i.e., "all 14 year olds have sex" (professional condoned abused consent)
+In relation to children who are exploited consideration should be given to if a child is consenting but